IEA-Paris/form/DOCUMENTATION.md

-# @paris-ias/form - Canopy Form Module
+# @paris-ias/form - Isomorphic Forest Form Module

 The `@paris-ias/form` module is a sophisticated Nuxt 3 module that generates dynamic, recursive forms from data models defined in `@paris-ias/data`.
-It implements the **local atomic rules, global behavior** and **data-driven declarative UI** principles of the Canopy architecture, providing a complete form generation system with deep nesting, validation, and internationalization.
+It implements the **local atomic rules, global behavior** and **data-driven declarative UI** principles of the Isomorphic Forest architecture, providing a complete form generation system with deep nesting, validation, and internationalization.

 ## 🏗️ Architecture Overview